Vadimisenko/CustomTwitter-REACT/README.md

-# This is learning project use REACT, that simulate som Twitter functions.
+# This is learning project use REACT, that simulate some Twitter functions.